 Using CARES Act funding, Maine's Economic Development Districts have contracted with CBER at University of Southern Maine to research the unemployment affects and changes to the economy related to the pandemic.
-Preliminary data shows that unemployment rates were highest in Androscoggin County for the months of April - August (2020) at 10% or greater.
-It is probably too soon to tell what the lasting impacts will be.
+Preliminary data shows that unemployment rates were highest in Androscoggin County

-In 2018 the greatest number of workers, 29.6%, was employed in educational services, and health care and social assistance, followed by public administration (10.4%), and manufacturing (9.2%).
-The categories were different in prior census periods, but it appears that in recent decades a majority of residents have made their living in professional, medical and office occupations, with a large portion also working in manufacturing and construction work, and very few in agriculture and forestry.
-In 1990, 31.2% worked in technical, sales and administrative support occupations and 19.7% in managerial and professional specialty occupations.
-Precision production, craft and repair occupations made up 19.1% of the workforce and operators, fabricators and laborers were 17.1% of the workforce.
+In 2018, the greatest number of workers, 29.6%, were employed in educational services, and health care and social assistance, followed by public administration (10.4%), and manufacturing (9.2%).
+The categories were different in prior census periods, but it appears that in recent decades a majority of residents have made their living in professional, medical, and office occupations, with a large portion also working in manufacturing and construction work, and very few in agriculture and forestry.
+In 1990, 31.2% worked in technical, sales, and administrative support occupations and 19.7% in managerial and professional specialty occupations.
+Precision production, craft, and repair occupations made up 19.1% of the workforce and operators, fabricators, and laborers were 17.1% of the workforce.
 There were just 10.6% in service occupations and 2.5% in farming, forestry, and fishing occupations.